legoktm/claude-to-markdown/README.md

 Claude to Markdown is released under the Apache 2.0 license, see COPYING for more details.

-The [original concept and code](https://observablehq.com/@simonw/convert-claude-json-to-markdown) was developed by Simon Willison and Kunal Mehta packaged it into a WebExtension (using Claude, of course).
+Simon Willison developed the [original concept and code](https://observablehq.com/@simonw/convert-claude-json-to-markdown) and Kunal Mehta packaged it into a WebExtension (using Claude, of course).

 The extension is not affiliated with nor endorsed by Anthropic.